padok-team/docs-terraform-guidelines/refactoring.md

 ### Are your resources compliant with naming, versioning and other standards ? #CleanCode

 Once you have your modules, you should focus on code readability and maintainability.
 So, implement [naming standards](./terraform_naming.md), [versioning standards](./terraform_versioning.md) and others.

-### Is your codebase growing ?
-Is your project in build phase ?

-You should integrate refactoring alongside infrastructure feature delivery.
-It's more confortable to refactor a cold codebase that stands here for a living infrastructure but most of the time the codebase is 'hot' which means it's used to deploy new infrastructure features.

-Following the plan above, you can build up a consitent backlog.
-Manage to include refactoring as an epic on it's own.
-If delivery pressure is intense, keep at least 20% of you velocity on refactoring.
-Else, if your estimation on the Epic exceed 3 sprints (in agile terms), You should consider allowing it 50% of your velocity.

-You'll be able to see the benefits of your refactoring by continuously tracking the maximum time a plan can take.

-Refactoring your codebase from within could be easier if you use the [tfautomv](https://tfautomv.dev/) tool as it handles for you the changes in the terraform states for identical unchanged resources.

 ## Don'ts